MILNE-EDWARDS'S SIFAKA

 Size, Weight, and Lifespan

-Milne-Edwards’s sifakas are one of the largest species of lemur and show no significant sexual dimorphism (differences in appearance between males and females).
-Males and females reach roughly the same head and body length of, on average, 19 in (48 cm) and a tail length of around 17.7 in (45 cm).
-Canine length is about 3–3.5 in (8–9 cm) in both sexes.
-On average, females weigh 12.5 lb (5.7 kg) and males weigh 12.1 lb (5.5 kg).
+Milne-Edwards’s sifakas are one of the largest species of lemur.
+There is no sexual dimorphism, that is, males and females look very much alike.
+They reach roughly the same head and body length of, on average, 19 inches (48 cm) and a tail length of around 17.7 inches (45 cm).
+On average, females weigh 12.5 pounds (5.7 kg) and males weigh 12.1 pounds (5.5 kg).

 These sifakas live to around 20 years in the wild, although infant survival is low and many individuals die before adulthood.